ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 _Future Enhancements:_

 We have observed that issues such as [#1412](https://github.com/ni/nimble/issues/1412) and [#1331](https://github.com/ni/nimble/issues/1331) were created for the guidelines on opening anchor elements in a new tab.
-Once the visual design is finalized and integrated the implemention into the `nimble-anchor`, we will update the above `link` mark schema.
+Once the visual design is finalized and integrated the implementation into the `nimble-anchor`, we will update the above `link` mark schema.
-It will involve removing the child node for the icon and instead adding the `external` attribute (assuming it will be implemented in `nimble-anchor`).
-This attribute could potentially add the icon or display any relevant warnings as per the design and implementation within the `nimble-anchor`.
-If assigning the `external` attribute also results in the automatic configuration of the `target` value as `_blank`, we will subsequently omit the `target` attribute from the schema mentioned above.
+It will involve removing the child node for the icon from the Prosemirror schema and instead adding the necessary attribute for the `nimble-anchor`.
+This attribute could potentially add the icon or display any relevant warnings as per the design when the link is opening in a new tab.

 ### Prototype